ciaraadkins/amplitude-mcp-server/README.md

 Claude: I'll track that revenue event in Amplitude.

-[Claude uses the track_revenue tool with appropriate parameters]
+[Claude uses the amplitude_track_revenue tool with appropriate parameters]

 Claude: I've successfully tracked revenue of $99.99 for the premium plan purchase by user12345.
 ```